quchen/articles/README.md

 ### General, tutorials

+- [Algebraic blindness][alg-blindness] is about how algebraic data types sometimes make Boolean Blindness even more complex.
 - [The `build` function explained][build], which is an important piece in a popular optimization technique
 - [The `Cont` monad explained][cont]